How to find a lost cat - tips & advice for what to do

 - A short description of your pet, your cat’s name, their last known location, and any relevant behavioral or medical information

-Place the posters around your community on telephone poles, bus shelters, notice boards, and community mailboxes.
+Place the lost cat posters around your community on telephone poles, bus shelters, notice boards, and community mailboxes.
 As cats typically stay close to home, concentrate your posters around your home or their last known location.
 If you live in a bilingual area, consider creating a second version of your poster so that you can reach more people.
 Many animal care facilities like vet clinics, animal shelters, animal control, or even pet stores will also accept a copy of your poster to hang on their notice board.

 Social media can help your cat get in front of more people.
 Consider visiting: